DhananjayGupta300/DhananjayGupta300.github.io/_posts/2018-01-07-A-New-Begining!.md

 ---
 layout: post
 title: "A New Beginning!"
-excerpt: "Consious organic chaos! to a World of order."
+excerpt: "Conscious organic chaos! to a World of order."
 tags: [dhananjay gupta, new phase, India, USA]
 comments: true
 ---